wasmerio/wasmer-js/README.md

 - [`@wasmer/wasm-terminal`](./packages/wasm-terminal) - A browser terminal/shell for interacting with WASI/Wasm Modules.
 It powers [WebAssembly.sh](https://webassembly.sh/).

+## Documentation

+Documentation for the Wasmer-JS Stack, can be found on the [Wasmer Docs](https://docs.wasmer.io/wasmer-js/wasmer-js).

 ## Development

 Contributing into Wasmer-JS it's very easy, just clone the repo and run: